 Serenity Inns is a transitional living program for homeless men recovering from addictions.
 St. Matthew’s members provide a meal on the second Sunday of each month for about twelve men and take the meal to Serenity Inns to eat with the residents.

 The Guest House of Milwaukee is a homeless shelter providing services and housing for about 100 men per evening.
 A varied group of people from St. Matthew’s provides and transports the dinner to the Guest House and serve it to the guests.

-Just One More Meal Ministry began at St. Matthew’s a few years ago and has grown quickly.
-St. Matthew’s volunteers pick up “rescued” food from area stores and a couple of restaurants, about 15 sources.
-This food is repackaged and distributed in family size portions to several Milwaukee city churches and programs.
-The Just One More weekly meal packing now takes place on Tuesday mornings at Lutheran Church of the Redeemer, whose facilities can accommodate J.O.M.M.’s growth.
-St. Matthew’s volunteers, who now travel to their independent location in the Village of Wauwatosa, make up a large part of the volunteer labor for the ministry.
+Just One More Ministry began at St. Matthew’s in 2008 and has grown quickly.
+Volunteers from St. Matthew’s and elsewhere pick up “rescued” food from area stores and restaurants, about 25 sources.
+This food is repackaged and distributed in family size portions to over 75 Milwaukee city churches and programs.
+The Just One More weekly meal packing now takes place on Tuesday mornings at Lutheran Church of the Redeemer, whose facilities can accommodate JOMM’s growth.
+St. Matthew’s volunteers, who now travel to their independent location in the Glendale, make up a large part of the volunteer labor for the ministry.